message/iata/IL.md

 - This does not apply to nationals and residents of Israel.
 6. Airline crew are subject to a COVID-19 PCR test upon arrival.
 - This does not apply to airline crew with a negative COVID-19 PCR test taken at most 7 days before arrival.
 7. Passengers could be subject to quarantine for up to 14 days.
-Details can be found at <a href="https://tinyurl.com/ypvvex9p">https://tinyurl.com/ypvvex9p</a>
+Details can be found at <a href="https://tinyurl.com/265ndkth">https://tinyurl.com/265ndkth</a> and <a href="https://tinyurl.com/h8hxy4w7">https://tinyurl.com/h8hxy4w7</a>
 8. Airline crew are subject to self-isolation until their next flight.
 9. More COVID-19 related information can be found at <a href="https://www.gov.il/en/departments/air-travel-covid19-israel">https://www.gov.il/en/departments/air-travel-covid19-israel</a>